leetwinski/simple_webrtc/README.md

 ## building

-execute `node run bundle` to assemble the app. compiled app should be then located in the `out` folder.
+execute `npm run bundle` to assemble the app. compiled app should be then located in the `out` folder.

 ## usage